AntCPLab/OpenCoral/README.md

    CMake of version at least 3.15, which is not available by default on older systems such as Ubuntu 18.04.
-You can run `make cmake` to install it locally.
+You can run `make cmake` to install it locally. libOTe also requires boost of version at least 1.75, which is not available by default on relatively recent systems such as Ubuntu 20.04.
+You can install it locally by running `make boost`.
  - MPIR library, compiled with C++ support (use flag `--enable-cxx` when running configure).
 You can use `make -j8 mpir` to install it locally.
  - libsodium library, tested against 1.0.18
  - OpenSSL, tested against 1.1.1